88bitty/COSC-1336-lab/README.md

 100-149 30%
 150 or more 40%

-GOAL: Write a program that asks the user to enter the number of packages purchased.
+Write a program that asks the user to enter the number of packages purchased.
 If the number entered is valid (not negative and not zero), the program should then display the dollar amount of the discount (if any) and the total amount of the purchase after discount.